Our Fourth Indigenous Writing Contest is Open!

 Posted by Second Story Press on

-We are happy to announce the launch of our fourth Indigenous Writing Contest, inviting submissions from Indigenous writers.
+Second Story Press's fourth Indigenous Writing Contest is open now to submissions from Indigenous writers.
 Second Story is excited to hold this new contest in partnership with GoodMinds.com a First Nation owned business based on the Six Nations of the Grand River Territory in Brantford, Ontario, with a passion for books by First Nations, Métis, and Inuit authors.
 Both companies are excited to see what books will come from the contest this year, adding to the profound range of Indigenous literature.

 This contest focuses on contemporary writing that reflects the experience of Indigenous (First Nations, Métis, and Inuit) Peoples written by an Indigenous writer aged 18 or older.
 All entrants must be citizens or permanent residents of Canada.
 The contest is open to manuscripts written for young children, middle grade, young adult, or adult audiences.
 The winner will be offered a publishing contract from Second Story Press.
 The jury will be particularly interested in contemporary stories with an urban setting.